Here are some questions to ask when hiring a dog walker, followed by the response you should expect.

 You want a dog walker that has enough training to observe and interpret why this behavior is occurring, and then take confident steps to redirect the dog to a more desirable behavior.
 Also, it may be beneficial to clarify specifically with your dog walker regarding what they might find “undesirable” versus what you consider undesirable.

-If my dog chooses to ignore you, how will you get his attention?
+If my dog chooses to ignore you, how will you get their attention?

 A great walker will use fun and novel ways to get your dog’s attention like squeaky toys and funny noises, and will never punish or scold the dog.